rsksmart/devportal-1.0/rif/rns/index.md

 > While name services are mostly used for forward resolution - going from human-readable identifiers to machine-readable ones - there are many use-cases in which reverse resolution is useful as well.

 <img src="/assets/img/rns/use-cases.png" class="img-fluid" alt="use-case" />

-## Register a domain

-There are two ways users can get a domain.

-The first is to opening an auction through the Registrar contract for the desired domain.
-For example, if “.rsk is the TLD and Alice wants to get the domain _“alice.rsk”_, she can open an auction to this domain, make a bid, and if it is the highest, she will become the new owner of _“alice.rsk”_ domain.

-The second way is, if Bob is the owner of _“bob.rsk”_ and Alice wants the subdomain _“subdomain.bob.rsk”_, Bob can delegate the subdomain ownership to Alice without an auction process.

-Once Alice gets a domain, she should set on the domain's entry in the Registry contract the Resolver that will perform the resolution between the new domain and the desired resource.
-If a user doesn't set a Resolver, a default one is set.
-This Public Resolver is the new owned domain's parent's Resolver.

-Learn more how to [register a domain](/rif/rns/operation/Register-a-name/)

 ## How to start?